Synthetixio/synthetix/map.md

 * Fee period length contradiction between FeePool and FeePoolState
 * Do calls to debtBalanceOf outside of totalIssuedSynths allow stale rates?
 * Do debt ledger entries lose too much precision given that they are a product of small quantities?
+* What happens if I issue very small quantities of synths?
+Can I lose the debt due to rounding?
+Thus, can I increase the supply without the system locking any of my snx?

 # A Note on Conversion Fee Evasion